JUGADOR123/All-in-One/README.txt

 	chanceforemptycontainers	(0-100)				the chance for a container to be empty chancetospawnnextitem		(0-100)				the chance to succesfully put an item in a container attemptstoplaceloot			(any number)		amount of tries to put an item inside a container
+weather:
+	changeTimeAcceleration			true/false		enable or disable modifications to time acceleration acceleration				(any number)		speed up or slow down the day/night cycle.
+Tarkov default is 7.